yTakkar/MERN-Social-Network/README.md

 # MERN-Social-Network
-A simple MERN Social-Network to check the power, speed & awesomeness of MERN stack.
-Believe me it's really fast, reactive & fun.
+A Notes App developed with MERN stack to explore the speed, power & awesomeness of MERN stack.
+And boy it's really fast, reactive & fun.
 I'm lovin' it!!

 # Quick liks